1950 French Grand Prix

 1972 French Grand Prix

-One of the greatest underrated drives in F1 history, Chris Amon and his Matra were unstoppable at the challenging Clermont-Ferrand circuit until a puncture dropped him right down the order.
+One of the greatest underrated drives in F1 history, Chris Amon and his Matra were unstoppable at the challenging Clermont-Ferrand circuit until a puncture dropped him from the lead right down the order.
 Fired-up, Amon went on a charge back through the field, breaking the lap record multiple times on his way back up to third, behind race-winner Jackie Stewart and Emerson Fittipaldi.
 It was yet another occasion in his career where Amon had looked set to win, only for something out of his control to deny him.
 It would be his last podium and his last pole - he later admitted that the disappointment of losing this race had affected his motivation.

 This was also the last race at Clermont-Ferrand.
 The twisty track was known for being littered with stones from the rock faces which lined the circuit, which were the cause of many punctures.
 During the race, a stone from Fittipaldi’s car flicked up into the path of the following Helmut Marko - the stone pierced his visor and left Marko blind in one eye, ending his racing career.